stevenrjanssens/dfreproject/paper.md

 As evidenced by this figure, `dfreproject` has a significant speed advantage over `reproject` for larger images regardless of the type of interpolation scheme.
 The speedup is most pronounced in the case of where SIP distortions are included.

-In figure \autoref{fig:cpu-comparison}, we display the same results except we used a CPU
+In figure \autoref{fig:cpu-comparison}, we display the same results except we used a CPU (Intel® Core™ i9-14900HX).

 ![\label{fig:cpu-comparison}](demo/benchmarking/sip_comparison_line_cpu.png)

 Although the speedup on the CPU is not as impressive as on the GPU, it is still considerable.

 # Acknowledgements
+We would like to acknowledge the Dragonfly FRO.
+We would like to give a particularly warm thank you to Lisa Sloan for her project management skills.

 We use the cmcrameri scientific color maps in our demos [@crameri_scientific_2023].